anahit-arshakyan-edo/airobot-check-in-gateway/README.md

 ##TODO

 - Testing exception from the CheckInController
-- improve documentation of launch and invocation process
+- Improve documentation of launch and invocation process
-- validate a real message with false availability, what return in the response availabilies is empty or not?
+- Validate a real message with false availability, what return in the response availabilies is empty or not?
 - Binding the AirobotResourceModule inside the OutboundAdapterBindings
+- Refactoring AirobotOutboundAdapterTest: create an explicit request

 ## Hexagonal Architecture Documentation